-Despite a long history of research on the widespread "cryptic" blue mussel species Mytilus edulis (ME) and M. trossulus (MT), little is known about how they share space and resources in sympatry anywhere but the Baltic Sea, where MT is a more estuarine species.
-Information on the factors of their ecological segregation is fragmentary and contradictory.
-Salinity, fouling substrate, surf level and proximity to harbors has been suggested as candidate factors of ecological segregation of these two species yet no definite conclusion has been made.
-Here we evaluated partial effects of these predictors for ME and MT using species distribution modeling and 570 mussel samples with known taxonomic structure from all over the Kandalaksha Bay in the White Sea.
-It was found that each of the predictors influence the spatial segregation of species.
-In the light of our findings, the most expected habitat for ME in the littoral is a bottom substrate in a location exposed to wind, with a “normal” for the White Sea salinity (24 ppt) and away from ports and big rivers, while for MT it is an algal substrate in an area protected from wind, with reduced salinity and close to ports and big rivers.
-We also attempted to answer the question whether the species segregation by substrate is density-dependent and found that the degree of segregation positively depends on ME abundance, an indication that ME outcompeting MT on the bottom substrates.
-We ask whether the differences between ME and MT revealed reflect differences in their niches and manifest in other areas of ME and MT coexistence.

 Species distribution models (SDMs) describing the relationship between species occurrence and environmental parameters can be used to assess the ecological niche of a species.
 Usually applied to morphologically distinct species, SDMs are also a promising tool for describing niche partitioning in coexisting cryptic species.
 An example of the latter in the marine realm are blue mussels Mytilus edulis (ME) and M. trossulus (MT).
 Despite considerable research effort, little is known about how they share space and resources in sympatry anywhere except in the Baltic Sea.
 Salinity, substrate, surf and proximity to harbors have been suggested as candidate factors but no conclusion has been made.
 Here we assessed partial effects of these predictors on divergence of ME and MT in the White Sea littoral applying SDMs to 570 mussel samples with known taxonomic structure.
 We found that each of the predictors influenced spatial segregation.
 The most expected habitat of ME was a bottom substrate in a wind-exposed location with a “normal” salinity (24 ppt) away from ports and large rivers, while for MT it was an algal substrate in a wind-protected area with a lower salinity close to ports and large rivers.
 The degree of segregation was density-dependent, increasing with increasing ME abundance.
 This indicates that ME outcompetes MT on bottom substrates.
 We discuss whether the predictors used in our study can drive the segregation of these species in other habitats than the littoral fucoid belt, elsewhere than in the White Sea and outside the Kola contact zone.

 Introduction 1500 слов но без не многих референсов